jimmyliu1326/isPCR/README.md

 ## Pipeline Usage

 The pipeline executes process in Docker containers by default.
 Singularity containers and management of pipeline processes by Slurm are also supported.
-See below for simple use cases demonstrating pipeline execution with different preconfigured profiles.
+See below for simple use cases demonstrating pipeline execution using different preconfigured profiles.

 **Docker (Default)**